-It doesn't matter if you declare the log variable static or not-it will work either way.
+It doesn't matter if you declare the log variable static or not-it will work either way, except for entity bean components which require the log variable to be static.

-Note that we don't need the noisy if ( log.isDebugEnabled() ) guard, since string concatenation happens inside the debug() method.
+Note that we don't need the noisy if (log.isDebugEnabled()) guard, since string concatenation happens inside the debug() method.
 Note also that we don't usually need to specify the log category explicitly, since Seam knows what component it is injecting the Log into.